The explicit Laplace transform for the Wishart process: The Matrix Cameron-Martin Formula

 \begin{remark} The derivation of Theorem \ref{main} involves a change of probability measure that will be illustrated in the sequel.
 This change of measure introduces a lack of symmetry which does not allow to derive a fully general formula.
 However, under the assumption \eqref{cond_true_m} we are able to span a large class of processes.
-To be more precise, in the two dimensional case, let:
+In fact, the equality \eqref{cond_true_m} requires the symmetry of a matrix: this involves $d(d-1)/2$ linear equalities in $d^2$ variables, therefore if we fix the parameters of the matrix $(Q^T Q)^{-1}$ and consider the constraints on the parameters of $M$, we get $d^2- d(d-1)/2=d(d+1)/2$ degrees of freedom for choosing the matrix $M$.